Corvax-Fisher/corvax-fisher.github.io/README.md

 ![Admin tool form page](img/POIs-Form-2.PNG)

-The game 3S was developed by Games@THM to ease the orientation and networking of new students.
+The game 3S is a location-based alternate reality online serious game.
+It was developed by Games@THM to ease the orientation and networking of new students.
 For more informations about the game, please refer to this page (only in german language): <http://games.thm.de/3S/uber-3s/>

-## Mosaics
+## Mosaics (Web)

 This project was created by Farah, Sebastian and me during our master's degree studies of media informatics in the course of a module called "Dokumentenstrukturen" (english: document structures).